silaslovescode/Deepchain/README.md

-# Deepchain is an ai powerd blockchain wallet ,  coded in java and using machine learning and bitcoin intergration cardano isnt surported due to technical an security glitches.
+# Deepchain is an ai powerd blockchain wallet , artifitially coded in java using machine learning and bitcoin intergration . kindly note cardano isnt surported due to technical and security glitches.

 below is the xml summary